odino/odino.github.com/source/_posts/2015-02-20-refresh-your-javascript-configurations-with-freshen-up.markdown

 title: "Refresh your JavaScript configurations with freshen-up"
 date: 2015-02-20 16:24
 comments: true
-categories: [nodejs, JavaScript, open source, oss]
+categories: [nodejs, javascript, open source, oss]
 published: true
 description: A handy utility to make sure you can refresh configurations in background
 ---